There are 37 upcoming classes.

 Caregivers must stay with participants at all times.

-The theme for this month is SPRING
+The theme for this month is Pollinators & Other Insects

 FAM: Fun At Miller